 - Line a baking sheet with parchment paper.
 Set aside.

 - In a medium-size mixing bowl, combine fresh, runny peanut butter with almond milk (at room temperature!).
 Stir until creamy and smooth.
-If your almond milk was too cold it may not stir well, microwave the bowl for 20 seconds to soften the peanut butter if needed
+If your almond milk is too cold, it may not stir well.
+Microwave the bowl for 20 seconds to soften the peanut butter if needed.

 - Scoop 2 tablespoons of dough and roll cookie dough into a ball between your hands.

-- Place each dough balls onto the prepared baking sheet, leaving 1 thumb space between each ball.
+- Place each dough ball onto the prepared baking sheet, leaving 1 thumb space between each ball.

 - Repeat until all the dough is formed into balls.